-Thaddeus Stevens College of Technology (the "College") is committed to providing a safe and healthy educational and workplace environment for all members of the College community.
-All students and employees have a right to be treated with dignity and respect; these rights extend to classrooms, workplaces, residences. and the entire College environment.
-Accordingly, the College prohibits discrimination, unlawful harassment. including sexual harassment, and any other victimization of individuals based on actual or perceived traits or characteristics, including sex, age, race, religion, national origin, sexual orientation, gender identity, and disability.
-This "Title IX Policy" outlines the College's policy and procedures regarding sex discrimination in education as prohibited by Title IX of the Education Amendments of 1972 (and the Pennsylvania Human Relations Act), including sexual harassment.
+Thaddeus Stevens College of Technology (the "College") does not discriminate on the basis of, sex and is committed to providing a safe and healthy educational and workplace environment for all members of the College community.
+All students, and employees have a right to be treated with dignity and respect.
+These rights extend to application for admission. classrooms, workplaces, residences, and the entire College environment.
+Accordingly, the College prohibits discrimination, unlawful harassment, including sexual harassment, and any other victimization of individuals based on actual or perceived traits or characteristics.
+This Title IX Policy outlines the College's policy and procedures regarding sex discrimination in education as prohibited by Title IX of the Education Amendments of 1972, and the Pennsylvania Human Relations Act, including sexual harassment.
 Title IX states that: